 At the outset it is necessary to know what a deposit is.
-Commercial bank Act 2031, defines deposits is the amounts deposited in a current, saving or fixed a/c of a bank or financial institution.
-People in general, the businessmen; the industrialist & other individuals deposit money in a bank.
+Commercial bank Act 2031, defines deposits is the amounts deposited in a current, saving or fixed account of a bank or financial institution.
+People in general, the businessmen, the industrialist & other individuals deposit money in a bank.
 Bank, flows such amount as loan & invest in different sectors to earn profit.
 Usually, a bank accepts three types of deposits.
 They are current, saving & fixed deposits.
 But in other countries we find more than three deposits.
-In Nepal, banks grant permission to their customers to open three types of a/c under various terms & conditions.
+In Nepal, banks grant permission to their customers to open three types of account under various terms & conditions.
 This classification is made on different theoretical & financial basis.
 Therefore, deposits of bank are classified on the following basis:

-i.Demand Deposits
+- I. Demand Deposits

-ii.Saving Deposits
+- II.
+Saving Deposits

-iii.Fixed deposits
+- III.
+Fixed deposits